 Always have a health goal.
 Talk about it as a leader during the appropriate settings with your employees.
 Share your struggle, what you want to improve, and how you’re going to do it, what your plan is.
 Incorporate how the current company campaigns work with your goals and success you have because of it.

 Don’t forget to be open about the difficulties along the way and what you’re doing to overcome them.
-You’re not trying to be a perfect examples for everyone you lead, you’re simply guiding the way through your own human experiences with your health goals.
+You do not have to be perfect, just an example for those you lead.
+You are allowed to be human as you navigate your own experiences and health.

 RELATED: 7 Ways How Senior Leaders Can Communicate Support For the Company Wellness Program